DIRECTOR: Matt Eskandari

-Once I had finished with this movie, I found a lot of problems with it.
+Once I had finished with this movie, I found a lot of problems with it all.
 With 12 Feet Deep, the setting is not the problem here.
 I'm happy to sit and watch a movie where two people are trapped in an Olympic pool for an hour and a half.
-It's everything else that takes place in the film that really left me cold to this film.
+It's everything else that takes place in the movie that really left me cold to this film.
 I found that I didn't connect to anything or anyone and this was immediate from the first scene.
 This just wasn't a fun experience at all.

 The other two characters come in the form of the rude pool owner who is played by Tobin Bell who is Jigsaw from the SAW films.
 His brief scene doesn't give him much other than playing a cold and emotionless character who appears as the first villain-like character.
 The second character is the pool cleaner.
 She's a parolee and a thief.
 She's the one that is the film's villain.
 She is sadistic and basically tortures the two sisters.
-One of the sisters continues to talk down to her and scream obscenities which do nothing to help the sisters escape.
-It's just really annoying after the second time and it happens for the entire film.
+One of the sisters continues to talk down to her and scream obscenities that do nothing to help the sisters escape.
+It's just really annoying after the second time, and it happens for the entire film.

-On a scary level, I think all the tension is completely removed due to how poor the character decisions and actions are in the film.
+On a scary level, I think all the tension is completely removed due to how poor all of these character decisions and actions are in the film.
 The characters spend so much time bickering, arguing, swearing and fighting with each other.
 The movie just loses all steam as well as tension because every single time a scene that requires it starts, the characters scream and complain all the way through it.
 It just was overshadowed by everything else happening in the film.

 DEATH TOLL: 0